Embird Embroidery Software

 3D Mode

-Settings for the 3D rendering of the design in the work area.
+Configure the 3D visualization of the design in the work area.

-Show Fabric: If disabled, the hoop will be shown beneath the design.
-This setting is also accessible via main menu > View.
+Show Fabric: When disabled, the hoop appears beneath the design.
+This can also be toggled via Main Menu > View.

 Fabric Color